Patternslib/pat-tiptap/README.md

 - https://yjs.dev/

-When invoking on a textarea element, the textarea is hidden and it's value is synchronized with updates in the editor.
+When invoking on an element, the element is hidden and it's value is synchronized with updates in the editor.

 If the collaboration feature is used by defining a collaboration server and a document name, the changes are synchronized with the websocket backend service but not with the element where the texteditor was invoked.

 ### Usage

+Invokation on a textarea element

     <textarea
         name="text"